creyes60/Group-1-/README.md

 # Group-1-

-Christian Reyes, Carolina Barchecho, Roy Alkoury, and Flora Luo contribute and maintain the project.
+Christian Reyes, Carolina Barchecho, Roy Alkhoury, and Flora Luo contribute and maintain the project.